hirosystems/docs/docs/references/hiro-archive.md

     * archive: `<network>-stacks-blockchain-api-<API VERSION>-latest.gz`
     * shasum: `<network>-stacks-blockchain-api-<API VERSION>-latest.sha256`

-### Restoring the Stacks-Blockchain-API Using the Hiro Archive
+### Restoring the Stacks Blockchain API Using the Hiro Archive

 **If restoring via Postgres dump**
 1. [Download the archive and shasum for the appropriate network and restoration method](#where-to-download-archives-1)